domhathair/arduino_lua/README.md

 # Arduino Lua Interpreter

-A basic example of an embedded Lua interpreter within the Arduino framework.
+A basic example of an embedded Lua interpreter within the Arduino framework

 ## Overview